py5coding/py5book/README.md

 [![Downloads](https://pepy.tech/badge/py5/week)](https://pepy.tech/project/py5)

-The goal of py5 is to create a new version of [Processing][processing] that is [integrated into the Python ecosystem](/integrations/python_ecosystem_integrations).
+py5 is a new version of [Processing][processing] for Python 3.8+.
+The goal of py5 is to create a version of Processing that is [integrated into the Python ecosystem](https://py5coding.org/integrations/python_ecosystem_integrations.html).
 Built into the library are thoughtful choices about how to best get py5 to work with other popular Python libraries and tools such as [Jupyter](https://jupyter.org/), [numpy](https://numpy.org/), [shapely](https://shapely.readthedocs.io/en/stable/), [trimesh](https://trimesh.org/), [matplotlib](https://matplotlib.org/), and [Pillow](https://python-pillow.org/).

-py5 is a version of Processing for Python 3.8+.
-It makes the Java Processing jars available to the CPython interpreter using [**JPype**][jpype].
-It can do just about all of the 2D and 3D drawing Processing can do, except with Python instead of Java code.
+py5 is an excellent choice for educators looking to teach Python in the context of creative coding and is currently used in classrooms all around the world.
+The documentation website includes [introductory tutorials](https://py5coding.org/tutorials/intro_to_py5_and_python.html) as well as extensive [reference documentation](https://py5coding.org/reference/summary.html), complete with example code.

 ## Basic Example